Philip Morrissey

 Primary Sources

-Morrissey, P. (2022) An Australian First Nations COVID-19 Prevention Strategy and the limits of a medicalised managerial discourse, In Sekercioglu, F and Spence, N.D (Eds) Indigenous Health and Well-Being in the COVID-19 Pandemic, Routledge.
+Morrissey, P. (2022) An Australian First Nations COVID-19 Prevention Strategy and the limits of a medicalised managerial discourse, In Sekercioglu, F and Spence, N.D (Eds) Indigenous Health and Well-Being in the COVID-19 Pandemic, Routledge. https://doi.org/10.4324/9781003220381-5

 Morrissey, P. (2022) Absolute Devotion: Lionel Fogarty’s Unique Poetic Consciousness, Australian Book Review, 446, 48-49.
-Accessed Dec 4, 2022.
+Accessed December 4, 2022. https://www.australianbookreview.com.au/abr-online/current-issue/981-september-2022-no-446/9585-philip-morrissey-reviews-harvest-lingo-new-poems-by-lionel-fogarty

 Morrissey, P. and Healy, C., (2019.)
 Reading the Country: 30 Years On.
-Sydney: UTS ePRESS.
+Sydney: UTS ePRESS. https://doi.org/10.5130/978-0-6481242-8-3

 Morrissey P., Lowe R. and M Cambell.
-(2019) Kim Scott: Readers, language, interpretation, Crawley, Western Australia: UWA.
+(2019) Kim Scott: Readers, language, interpretation, Crawley, Western Australia: UWA. https://uwap.uwa.edu.au/products/kim-scott-readers-language-interpretation

-Morrissey, P. (2011) ‘Old Cobraboor’: Colonial Violence and Aboriginal Modesty, In Morrissey, P & Reifarth, G., Aesopic Voices: Re-framing Truth Through Concealed Ways of Presentation in the 20th and 21st Centuries, Cambridge University Press.
+Morrissey, P. (2011).
+‘Old Cobraboor’: Colonial Violence and Aboriginal Modesty.
+In Morrissey, P & Reifarth, G., Aesopic Voices: Re-framing Truth Through Concealed Ways of Presentation in the 20th and 21st Centuries.
+Cambridge University Press.

 Morrissey, P. (1998) Afterword: Moving, Remembering, Singing Our Place, In I. Anderson, M. Grossman, M. Langton & A. Moreton-Robinson (Eds.), Blacklines: Contemporary critical writing by Indigenous Australians.
-Carlton: Melbourne University Press.
+Melbourne University Press.

 Secondary Sources

-Campbell M. & Morrissey, P., (Eds) (2006).
-The People’s Tribunal: an Inquiry into the ‘Business Improvement Program’ The University of Melbourne, Melbourne, Victoria: Aboriginal Humanities Project.
+Campbell M. & Morrissey, P., (Eds.)
+(2006).
+The People’s Tribunal: an Inquiry into the ‘Business Improvement Program’ The University of Melbourne, Melbourne, Victoria: Aboriginal Humanities Project. https://catalogue.nla.gov.au/catalog/7334347

-Benterrak, K. and Mueke, S. and Roe, P (1984) Reading the Country: Introduction to Nomadology, 2nd Edition.
-Repress.
+Benterrak, K. and Mueke, S. and Roe, P. (1984).
+Reading the Country: Introduction to Nomadology, 2nd Edition.
+Repress. https://re-press.org/title/reading-the-country-introduction-to-nomadology/

-Reifarth., G., and Morrissey, P (2011) Aesopic Voices: Re-framing Truth Through Concealed Ways of Presentation in the 20th and 21st Centuries, Cambridge University Press.
+Reifarth., G., and Morrissey, P (2011).
+Aesopic Voices: Re-framing Truth Through Concealed Ways of Presentation in the 20th and 21st Centuries.
+Cambridge University Press. https://www.cambridgescholars.com/resources/pdfs/978-1-4438-3443-8-sample.pdf

 Extra Resources

-Key thinkers: Phillip Morrissey on Paul Gilroy (p2), Slow TV, May 3, 2013, The Monthly, Accessed Dec 4, 2022.
+Key thinkers: Phillip Morrissey on Paul Gilroy (p2) (May 3, 2013).
+Slow TV.
+The Monthly.
+YouTube.
+Accessed December 4, 2022. https://www.youtube.com/watch?v=uaNh3hVLK-I

 Collection